pbssubhash/PyPassGen/README.md

 On Windows :-
 -------------
 1) Enter this on the command line :- PyPassGen.py
-2) It will ask you to enter the number of charectars you want in the password.
+2) It will ask you to enter the number of charecters you want in the password.
 3) After entering the desired number of charectars , press enter
 4) You will see the generated password on the screen.